We’ve all had days when we feel down and don’t know why.

-Sooner or later, we may hit a wall, and fall into a funk.
-We may suddenly feel fatigued, lethargic, and unmotivated.
-We may even lose interest in things we used to love to do.
-It may feel like we can’t shake a certain lingering sadness or apathy.
-There are a few reasons we may have gotten to this state, but rest assured there are also ways to cope positively!
+Without doing that mental health “housekeeping,” we may start to feel fatigued, lethargic, and unmotivated.
+We may even lose interest in things that we used to love to do.
+It may feel like we can’t shake a lingering sense of sadness, apathy, or lack of motivation.
+There are a few reasons why we may have gotten to this state but rest assured that there are also ways to manage it positively!

 Set Small Action Goals